The Classical Academy (Colorado): School uniforms

 The school has a uniform policy for all grade levels.

 Admission and enrollment

 The Classical Academy does not have open enrollment for students, nor is it an Academy School District 20 Choice option.
 The Classical Academy is a wait list school.
 Students are offered seats and admitted to the school based on their wait list position.
 Parents can apply from any of the surrounding fifteen school districts in and around Colorado Springs.
 Priority is given to students of administration, faculty, current enrolled siblings, and residents of Academy School District 20.

 Board of directors

-The Classical Academy is governed by a seven-member Board that is elected by the parents of students.
-The Board members volunteer their time and serve without compensation.
-Board members are elected through ballot for a three-year maximum term.
+The school is governed by a seven-member Board that is elected by the parents of students.
+These board members are volunteers.
+Terms are 3 years in length and, per Colorado election law, board members are limited to 2 consecutive terms.

+Titan of the Year Award

+An annual award presented to a member of the staff who exemplifies the school's core values.
+Potential awardees can be nominated by students.
+Interviews of the Titan of the Year are conducted and posted on the TCA website.